 One of the most important aspects of arranging a funeral is to ensure you select the ‘right’ funeral provider.
 Finding a funeral home or cremation provider who can cater to exactly what you need and implicitly understands your needs can make the funeral and bereavement process much easier to contend with.

-Too often, people tend to go to the funeral director they either already know of or were recommended to, and this may not necessarily be the best choice for their needs.
+Too often, people go to the funeral director they already know or were recommended to, which may not be the best choice for their needs.
 Before consulting a funeral home, try to clearly outline your key needs.

 Do you want a burial or a cremation?
 Is arranging the funeral urgent, or do you need time to arrange for the family to attend?
 Does the funeral home need to be very close for visitation purposes?
 Or are you happy to use the services of a funeral home further afield?
 How important is the cost?

-Funeral expenses can vary significantly between funeral homes, even in the same area, so shopping around can be very important.
-Once you have framed a clear outline of your key priorities and needs for a funeral, you can narrow down who potentially suitable providers will be.
+Funeral expenses can vary significantly across funeral homes, even in the same area, so shopping around is important.
+Once you have framed a clear outline of your key priorities and needs for a funeral, you can narrow down who the potentially suitable providers will be.

 The North Carolina Board of Funeral Service (NCBFS) licenses all funeral establishments in North Carolina.
 When selecting a funeral establishment, you should ensure you are dealing with a reputable, licensed funeral home.